Offal: Norway

 In Norway the smalahove is a traditional dish, usually eaten around and before Christmas time, made from a sheep's head.
-The skin and fleece of the head is torched, the brain removed, and the head is salted, sometimes smoked, and dried.
-The head is boiled for about 3 hours and served with mashed rutabaga/swede and potatoes.
+The skin and fleece of the head is torched, the brain is removed, and the head is salted, sometimes smoked, and dried.
+The head is boiled for about three hours and served with mashed rutabaga/swede and potatoes.
 The ear and eye (half of a head is one serving) are normally eaten first, as they are the fattiest area and must be eaten warm.
 The head is often eaten from the front to the back, working around the bones of the skull.
 Smalahove is considered by some to be unappealing or even repulsive.
 It is mostly enjoyed by enthusiasts and is often served to tourists and more adventurous visitors.